Auax/passax/README.md

 ```

 We use `ignore_not_found_browsers=True`
-because otherwise the function will throw a `BrowserNotFound` error.
+because otherwise, the function will throw a `BrowserNotFound` error.

 ---